 In the 1970s, the federal government instituted automobile regulations to increase vehicle fuel efficiency — in part by decreasing vehicle weight.
 The initiative, called “CAFE” or “Corporate Average Fuel Economy,” has been renewed and enhanced as recently as 2007.
 Heavier vehicles tend to be safer vehicles, but Congress and the President have judged that the gain in efficiency at the cost of safety is worthwhile and justified.
 The stakes are high; roads are dangerous, automobile accidents are common, and literally thousands of people die each year as a result of the CAFE efficiency standards.
 The government made a tough choice and for four decades the decision has withstood constant scrutiny.

-At the same time, the government has effectively been mandating heavier, more polluting, less useful passenger trains.
-Although rail collisions are rare (particularly compared to auto accidents) the federal agency in charge of the national rail system has banned lightweight railcars from the national rail network.
+At the same time, the government has been encouraging heavier, more polluting, less useful passenger trains.
+Although rail collisions are rare (particularly compared to auto accidents) the federal agency in charge of the national rail system has strongly discouraged lightweight railcars from the national rail network.
 Never seen a single-car train beyond the interior suburbs?
-That’s because they aren’t allowed there.
+That’s because generally they aren’t allowed there.
 Trolley and subway cars operate only on closed-off portions of the rail network that are physically disconnected from the national rail network.
-Passenger trains must be bulked up in weight to be allowed on traditional rail corridors, even where freight traffic is rarely seen, if ever.
+Passenger trains must be bulked up in weight to be allowed on traditional rail corridors, even where freight traffic is rarely seen.
 For example, the Acela Express Amtrak trainset nearly doubled in weight to comply with the regulations, and as a result it developed numerous design and performance problems.

 To recap: the feds required passenger trains to get heavier or be banned from the basically safe national network at the same time that other federal regulators have required passenger cars operating on a dangerous road system to shrink in mass.